 To file an enforcement or nuisance complaint you may fill out the Nuisance Complaint Form (PDF) and submit it to the planning office.

-The Albany County Clean Up Day, which includes the waiving of fees for Albany County residents to use the Laramie Landfill, is usually scheduled for a Saturday in August; in 2011, it was held the last Saturday in August.
+The Albany County Clean Up Day, which includes the waiving of fees for Albany County residents to use the Laramie Landfill, is usually scheduled in Late August.

 The Board of County Commissioners, the Laramie Rivers Conservation District and the City of Laramie sponsor this event.
-The disposal cost of auto tires and old refrigerators are paid for by the sponsors on this one day.
-Electronic waste can be delivered for recycling free any time the landfill is open.
+The disposal cost of auto tires and old refrigerators are paid for by the sponsors.

 Albany County does not have any building codes.
 However, if you wish to sell your property in the future, we recommend that you use a national building code standard.

 Any land area susceptible to being inundated by water from any source.
 These areas are expected to become inundated with flood water at least once in 100 years (and possibly more often).

 Information on Albany County floodplains can be found in the Flood Damage Prevention Resolution (PDF).
 Additionally, you may come into the Planning Office to see the Flood Insurance Rate Maps (FIRM) or you may come in and speak with the County Water and Wastewater Engineer, Barney Bisson.

 If your property is located within a floodplain and you are planning to make changes (such as excavation or construction), you will need to fill out an Application for a Floodplain Development Permit (PDF) through the Planning Office.
 The County Water and Wastewater Engineer is available to assist you with any questions you may have about this application.